jsoma/tabletop/README.md

 ## Tabletop object attributes and methods

-Once you've initialized a `tabletop` object you can access its good parts.
+Once you're in the callback, you get the data **and** a `tabletop` object.
+That object is capable of all sorts of fun things.

 #### .sheets()